Neil3108/Neil3108.github.io/README.md

 follow these steps:
 #### **1. Making a new Repository**
-1. In the upper-right corner of the page, click **New** to creat a new repository **insert New image**
+1. In the upper-right corner of the page, click **New** to create a new repository **insert New image**
-2. Once you are in the creat new repositorie page, it will ask you to name the repositorie.
-Since we want to host our resume, we will name the repositorie as `YourUserName.github.io`.
-For example, if your user name is XYZ you should name your repositorie `XYZ.github.io`.
+2. Once you are in the create new repository page, it will ask you to name the repository.
+Since we want to host our resume, we will name the repository as `YourUserName.github.io`.
+For example, if your username is XYZ you should name your repository `XYZ.github.io`.
 You can also put a little description of your repository but that is optional.
 3. Now you need to decide if you want to make your repository public or private.
 Since this is repository will contain your resume it would be better if you make it private. *Note: If you want to make a repository private you need Github pro.*
 4. Finally, we initialize files that you want with the repository.
-This is optional but since we are making a resume we do not need any additional files.
+This is optional but since we are making a resume, we do not need any additional files.
 5. Now we have selected all the properties for our repository and we just need to click on Creat repository.
 #### **2. Adding your resume**
 1. The file your resume is going to be in needs to be named `index.md`.
 There are two way to have your resume in repository.
     1. Making a new file and writing your resume
-    If you don't already have your resume in Markdown you can creat a new file in your repository and type in your resume in Markdown.
+    If you don't already have your resume in Markdown you can create a new file in your repository and type in your resume in Markdown.
 To do that just follow these steps:
-        1. Click on Add file at the upper center of the page and select Creat new file.
+        1. Click on Add file at the upper center of the page and select Create new file.
-        2. Name the file `index.md`.
+        2. Name the file `index.mb`.
         3. Write your resume in Markdown format in the text body.
-        4. After you are done with the resume, click on Commit new file to creat the file.
+        4. After you are done with the resume, click on Commit new file to create the file.
     2. Uploading your resume
         1. Click on Add file at the upper center of the page and select Upload files.
         2. Find and select the `index.md` file on your computer and click on Commit changes at the bottom of the page to upload the file.